-The second is the “Canada Recovery Sickness Benefit” which offers 10 days of paid sick leave to any worker in Canada who falls ill or has to self-isolate due to COVID-19.
-This benefit will provide $500 per week for up to two weeks and is meant for those who don’t already have paid sick leave through their employer.
+The first program is the “Canada Recovery Sickness Benefit” (CRSB), which offers paid sick leave to any worker in Canada who falls ill or has to self-isolate due to COVID-19 and is unable to work for at least 50% of the week.
+Starting October 5, this benefit provides $500 per week for up to two weeks and is meant for those who don’t already have paid sick leave through their employer.

-The third program, called the “Canada Recovery Caregiving Benefit,” is meant to provide help for those who need to stay home to care for a loved one such as a child under the age of 12 or other dependent, because schools, daycares, or other care facilities are closed due to the pandemic.
+The second program, called the “Canada Recovery Caregiving Benefit” (CRCB) is meant to provide help for those who are unable to work for at least 50% of the work week because they need to stay home to care for a loved one such as a child under the age of 12 or other dependent, due to the closure of schools, daycares, or other care facilities.
+In addition, Canadians may apply for this benefit if they must stay home because a child or family member is sick and/or required to quarantine or is at a high risk of serious health implications due to COVID-19.
 This program offers $500 a week for up to 26 weeks per household, with just one adult per household able to claim the program at a time.
 However, this benefit can only be used when facilities are closed, not just because someone would prefer to keep their loved one at home.

-These three benefits will come into effect September 27 and they are taxable, meaning tax will be deducted from the payments from these three benefits.
+These three benefits are taxable, meaning tax will be deducted from the payments from these three benefits.

 And what’s happening with EI?